pablocerdeira/tiko/README.md

 The /json endpoint supports the following parameter:

- - ?type=<document_type> : Suggests the document type for more accurate JSON generation.
-Possible values include 'contrato', 'decisao', 'leis_normas', 'parecer', 'peticao', or 'geral'.
+ - ?type=<document_type> : Specifies the document type for more accurate JSON generation.
+   - Standard types: 'contrato', 'decisao', 'leis_normas', 'parecer', 'peticao', or 'geral'
+   - Custom types: You can specify any type that matches files in the schemas directory.
+For example, using ?type=imoveis will use the models fewshot_ontology_imoveis.json and exemplo_ontology_imoveis.json if they exist.

 For example, to make a request with both authentication and parameter overrides: